Scroll to navigation

 Converts any type T to a reference type, making it possible to use member functions

-in decltype expressions without the need to go through constructors.
+in the operand of the decltype specifier without the need to go through

-declval is commonly used in templates where acceptable template parameters may have
+std::declval is commonly used in templates where acceptable template parameters may

-no constructor in common, but have the same member function whose return type is
+have no constructor in common, but have the same member function whose return type

-Note that declval can only be used in unevaluated contexts and is not required to be
+Note that std::declval can only be used in unevaluated contexts and is not required

 Formally, the program is ill-formed if this function is odr-used.